opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 ## Tasks

-Shows the progress of all tasks currently running on your cluster.
+Lists the progress of all tasks currently running on your cluster.

 ```json
 GET _cat/tasks?v